 - 3 cloves garlic, put through a garlic press or finely minced

-- 1-2 tbsp fresh herbs.
+- 1-2 tablespoon fresh herbs.
 I used a combination of basil and rosemary.
 Thyme, sage or mint would work here too.

 - Salt and ground black pepper to taste